stovepipe/Surfs_Up/README.md

 SQLite Weather Data Analysis to aid in determining new business's initial location.

 ## Overview of the Analysis
 The Surfs_Up analysis was developed to review weather data for a specific location in Hawaii.
-A startup seeking investors has been tasked with reviewing the weather data for Oahu, identifying trends and communicating the results through various types of data visualizations, in hopes of finalizing the deal with a potential investor.
+A startup that is seeking investors has been tasked with reviewing the weather data for Oahu, identifying trends and communicating the results through various types of data visualizations, in hopes of finalizing the deal with a potential investor.

 ## Results
 * Although the average temperature difference is only 4 degrees between June and December, the assumption maintains that December will be colder than June.